 First, we researched the top-rated, best-selling, and most popular strollers that accept car seats on the market.
 From those, we selected the top options to test and compare side-by-side in various metrics thoroughly.

-Our testing categories are based on real-world considerations, which can make or break your experience with a stroller, as well as performance and features that parents look for.
+Our testing categories are based on real-world considerations, which can make or break your experience with a stroller and the performance and features that parents look for.
 Each of these metrics is further broken down into sub-categories, which are designed to ferret out the strengths and weaknesses of each product.
 The following explanation is meant to shed light on the importance and depth of each metric.

 Ease of Attaching Car Seat

 Our testing in this metric earned each stroller a significant percentage of their overall score because how the car seat attaches to the stroller is paramount in this category.
 We focused primarily on how easily one can safely attach a car seat to each stroller and whether or not there were any obstructions.
-There are several methods for connection, and during this review, we tested the three primary types: strap-in, click-in and partial click-in (strap/click hybrid).
-Some strollers offered click in attachment for their native brand car seat and a hybrid for other brands they also sell adapters for.
+There are several methods for connection, and during this review, we tested the three primary types: strap-in, click-in, and partial click-in (strap/click hybrid).
+Some strollers offered click-in attachments for their native brand car seat and a hybrid for other brands.

-We first tested each connection method to see if it was possible to incorrectly attach the car seat.
+We tested each connection method to see if it was possible to attach the car seat incorrectly.
 Specifically, we looked at the potential for user error and products that could be unintentionally or intentionally misused.
 Combinations earned points for how easy the seats were to attach and lost points for restraint straps and canopies and seat material that got in the way of a clear connection.